Anicca

 The death of mayapples isn’t really death.
-They turn chartreuse, speckled, yellow, fall over, and brown, like the autumn leaves, becoming the woodland carpet.
+They turn chartreuse, speckled, yellow, fall over, and brown, joining the autumn leaves to become the woodland carpet.

 Beneath, where you can’t see, a rhizome holds all the energy captured in the fleeting months of spring.